gitlabhq/gitlabhq/spec/migrations/README.md

 ## Available helpers

-Use `table` helper to create a temporary `ActiveRecord::Base` derived model for a table.
+Use `table` helper to create a temporary `ApplicationRecord` derived model for a table.

 Use `migrate!` helper to run the migration that is under test.
 It will not only